 2.3 Fertilizers

-Fertilizers are packaged products regulated under the Fertilizer's Act (Canada).
-Fertilizers, and the containers in which it is contained, are collected from residential and Small Quantity IC&I Generators.
-Fertilizers generated by users registered under Regulation 347 are not included in the MHSW program.
+Fertilizers are packaged products registered under the Fertilizer's Act (Canada).
+Waste fertilizers are collected from residential and designated IC&I generators.
+Waste fertilizers generated by users registered under Regulation 347 are not included in the MHSW program.